 Thinking of moving from Singapore?
 If so, you’ll need to have your personal finances in order to accommodate the change.
 It’s common for expat families not to return immediately to the country they’re from but rather to live in a succession of countries.
 Whether you’re heading to another post, taking up a new job back home or planning to retire, taking stock of what you spend, where you spend it and how much you’re going to have coming in are important considerations.
-We asked Andrew Talbot of Expat Financial Planning, part of Globaleye Group, to run us through a case study of one client couple who are coming to the end of their time abroad as expats.
+We asked Andrew Talbot of Expat Financial Planning, to run us through a case study of one client couple who are coming to the end of their time abroad as expats.

 Who they are:

 Mr and Mrs X have been away from their home country for 30 years.
 Their two children who grew up as expats and are now both living in Europe.
 They also have grandchildren on the way.
 Originally from Australia, they want to maintain a presence there but also in Europe to be near family.
 They have built assets all over the world during their expatriate life – property in three different countries, pension pots in two countries, multiple bank accounts and a couple of investment portfolios.

 #1 Targeted budgeting

 Day-to-day costs will change as the couple moves between the two jurisdictions, so understanding what they need to spend in each country is important.
 The money that they will have to continue spending will be in two currencies.
 Regularly looking at their bank statements to see what’s going in and out will give a good idea of spending.